mdwmage/pudasm/README.md

 Clone repo & `cargo build --release` and move the "pudc" file elsewhere, such as on your $PATH.

+## Using

+pudc accepts any file, but I like to use .psm as a file ending to organize things

 To run a PUD-ASM file, simply run `pudc /path/to/file`

-## Using

 ## Learning